RavensbourneWebMedia/UX-design/sessions/session-05.md

 Now think of the website you're (re)designing and list a few patterns that you consider using in your project.

+Go to http://goodui.org and pick at least two patterns that you want to use in your design.
+Explain why the chosen patterns are relevant

 Good and bad